IsakTheHacker/c-p3d-samples/README.md

 process, the sample will use the found directory by default, so you should usually not need to provide this command-line parameter.

+Important:  I have made an API change to panda3d.
+Instead of including the header files directly, as appears to be recommended by the documentation (e.g. `#include "pandaFramework.h"`), I include from a `panda3d` subdirectory, and use angle brackets (e.g.
+`#include <panda3d/pandaFramework.h>`).
+It is generally good practice to prefix your header names with the library it came from (either via a directory prefix or via a name prefix, and sometimes both), which Panda3D does not do (e.g. `event.h`, a very generic name).
+It is also generally good practice to use angle brackets when using a third party library.
+If your include files were not installed in a `panda3d` subdirectory, you may need to add soft links to make it work.
+For example, executing `ln -s panda3d` in the include directory (under UNIX) should generally work.
+I can't tell you how to do this on
+Windows: I know soft links exist, but I don't know the commands to use them.
+The general Windows practice seems to be to just make copies, which unfortunately makes long-term maintenance much more difficult.

 Official Panda3D 1.10.13 SDK samples
 ------------------------------------